UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How long do carbon water filters last?

 The lifespan of a carbon filter depends on the type and your daily water usage.
-As a general guideline, pitcher filters typically last about two months, while under-sink systems generally need a replacement every six months.
+As a general guideline, pitcher filters typically last about two months, while under-sink systems generally need a replacement every three to six months.
 Always check the manufacturer’s instructions for the most accurate replacement schedule.

 What is the difference between activated carbon and charcoal?

 Activated carbon is essentially charcoal that has been superheated or treated with oxygen.
 This activation process creates a massive network of tiny pores, giving it the surface area required for effective filtration.
-Regular charcoal lacks this structure and is not effective for filtering water.
+Regular charcoal lacks this structure and is not effective for filtering home drinking water.

 Can you clean and reuse a carbon filter?